 I am an associate member of the STA and a member of the Institute of Swimmers.
 I am committed to providing good value for money, safe and progressive lessons that are ultimately good fun."

-Karen's daughter, Jade, has joined the team this year working from the Methwold venue.
+Karen's daughter, Jade, joined the team last year working from the Methwold venue.
 She has been teaching part time for over 12 years but decided to make the jump to full time, leaving her career in marketing behind.

 Jade is an ASA Level 2 Swim Teacher, STA Baby and Preschool Teacher, Birthlight Level 2 Baby Swimming Teacher, IAIM Infant Massage Instructor and has completed the Aqua Sensory Foundation Course.
 She has a full DBS, as well as the STA Teachers Rescue qualification.